It’s wedding season so it’s a hot topic! Are you considering marrying abroad?

-The distance and the overall extra cost of travel and accommodation can be a major put-off for guests, especially those with children.
-Some important guests might find it difficult to attend.
+The distance and the extra cost of travel and accommodation can be a major put-off for guests, especially those with children.
+Important guests might find it difficult to attend.

 Logistics can be a nightmare

-Language barriers, time-zone differences and a lack of face-to-face communication makes organising supplies much more difficult.
-You can alleviated some of these difficulties by hiring a local wedding planner to handle part of the responsibility on your behalf.
+Language barriers, time-zone differences and a lack of face-to-face communication make organising supplies much more difficult.
+You can alleviate some of these difficulties by hiring a local wedding planner to handle part of the responsibility on your behalf.

 How much does a wedding abroad cost?

 A survey of 2,800 couples conducted across the UK in 2021 revealed the average cost of a wedding to be roughly £31,974.
-The same survey showed that the biggest costs to consider on the day were venue hires and catering.
+The same study showed that venue hires and catering were the highest costs to consider on the day.

-The same doesn’t hold true for weddings abroad however, in fact, some reports state that getting married abroad costs far less, as little as £15,000.
+The same is not true for weddings abroad however, in fact, some reports state that getting married abroad costs far less, as little as £15,000.

 In these examples, the main costs couples had to contend with were travel, accommodation, and – depending on country of origin and destination – the exchange rate.

 Of course, you may belong to the newer generation of couples who turn up their noses at tradition and opt for a simple civil wedding.
 There’s certainly an appeal to the idea that the sentiment is far more valuable than any grand display of affection.
-So, if you’re more concerned with life after marriage, a court-house wedding can be arranged for as little as £200.
+So, if you’re more concerned with life after marriage, you can arrange a court-house wedding for as little as £200.